Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     "start_pool": "wiki:lone_fortress_courtyard"
     ```

--   `start_jigsaw_name`: (optional) The name of the jigsaw block from a structure in the start pool that should be placed.
+-   `start_jigsaw_name`: (optional) The name in the name fied of the jigsaw block from a structure in the start pool that should be concidered the origin point of the structure.
+The location of the jigsaw block will be the center that `max_distance_from_center` uses as a origin and it will also be the coords that `/locate` guides to

     <CodeHeader>minecraft:jigsaw</CodeHeader>